Appendix 1I; Cycle of Sin

 Deuteronomy 4:25-31, 31:20, Judges 2:18-20, Isaiah 55:6-7

-*19Then they cried to the Lord in their trouble, and he delivered them from their distress.
-20 He sent out his Word and healed them and delivered them from their destruction.
-21 Let them thank the Lord for his steadfast love, for his wondrous works to the children of man!
-22 And let them offer sacrifices of thanksgiving and tell of his deeds in songs of joy (Psalm 107:19-22).
+*Judges 2:19-22:Then they cried to the Lord in their trouble, and he delivered them from their distress.
+He sent out his Word and healed them and delivered them from their destruction.
+Let them thank the Lord for his steadfast love, for his wondrous works to the children of man!
+And let them offer sacrifices of thanksgiving and tell of his deeds in songs of joy (Psalm 107:19-22).

 The difference between a fool and a wise man is what he chooses to learn and do.
-Disciples of Christ learn to balance the fear and love of the Lord (as discussed in "The Art of Self-Mastery"), so this proper attitude influences your behavioral choices.
-Being wholly at peace in this life means that your renewed spirit and soul (mind, will, emotions & imaginations) are cognitively consistent and control the body to follow the mind - resulting in physically walking the standards of the Triune Christian God out in public.
-Christian cognitive consistency produces single-mindedness which crystalizes your aim and when you achieve what you set out to do you feel at peace in the joy and peace of the Lord.
-This is what it looks like to be transformed by God.
-It's a decision to be loyal to God and it's proven by your behavioral integrity - a trait that comes with time, understanding and maturity as a Christian (Appendix 2R and Appendix 1S).
+Disciples of Christ learn to balance the fear and love of the Lord (awe and obedience as discussed in "The Art of Self-Mastery") so this proper attitude influences your behavioral choices so you can achieve what it is you set your mind to (1 Peter 1:13*).
+Being wholly at peace in this life means that your renewed spirit and soul (mind, will, emotions & imaginations) both work in harmony.
+With intention, your body responds to your mind - resulting in physically walking out the standards of the Triune Christian God in public.
+Being transformed by God is a both a decision and a process that comes with time, understanding and maturity so you can be identified as a Christian (Appendix 2R and Appendix 1S).

 2